 How Proposed.
 An amendment to these Bylaws may be proposed by the Board or if Memberships holding twenty percent (20%) or more of the votes in the Association request such an amendment in writing to the Board.
 The Board shall prepare a proposed amendment and shall provide the Members with a Notice in a Record containing the proposed amendment and at least thirty (30) days' advance Notice of a meeting to discuss the proposed amendment.
 Following such meeting, the Board shall provide the Members with a Notice in a Record containing the proposed amendment and schedule a meeting with thirty (30) days’ advance Notice to vote on the amendment.

 Approval Required.
-Votes may be cast by proxy or in person at a meeting.
+Votes may be cast by proxy, absentee ballot, or in person at a meeting.
 The amendment shall be deemed approved if Memberships holding at least fifty-one percent (51%) of the Memberships in the Association are in favor of the proposed amendment.

 Effective.
 Once an amendment has been properly adopted by the Members, unless otherwise specified it shall become effective when it is executed and certified on behalf of the Association, signed by the President or Secretary, and is then posted on the Association website and Notice provided to Members.